This post may contain affiliate links. Please read my disclosure policy.

 - Ham | For this recipe, you’ll need a fully cooked ham of about 6 to 7 pounds.
 I don’t recommend spiral-cut ham because you’ll need to score the surface to add the cloves.

-- Whole cloves| You’ll stud the outside of the ham with whole cloves for a warm and rich flavor.
-Substitute with ground cloves mixed into the ham glaze, if necessary.
+- Whole cloves | You’ll stud the outside of the ham with whole cloves for a warm and rich flavor.

 - Orange marmalade | Orange marmalade brightens the ham with a citrus sweetness.
-If preferred, swap the orange marmalade for strawberry jam, grape jelly, or my homemade blueberry jam.

 - Stone ground mustard | Stone ground mustard gives the glaze a mild tangy taste.
 Dijon mustard has a more robust flavor but can be used in its place if necessary.